Last updated: July 7, 2022

 Staying safe at work

-If you are attending your workplace, then your employer should undertake a risk assessment to ensure that workplaces are COVID secure.
+If you are attending your workplace, then your employer should undertake a risk assessment to ensure that the workplace is Coronavirus secure.

 As part of managing health and safety within the business, employers should control risks.
 They should think about what might cause harm to people and take reasonable steps to prevent that harm.